GRADE

 AN IN-DEPTH LOOK

-The same standards guide has K-12 social studies standards.
+Similar standards guide K-8 social studies learning objectives.
 Benchmarks for what students should know at the ends of grades 4 and 8 are provided.
-Similar to the high school benchmarks, there are only a few personal finance benchmarks for the ends of grades 4 and 8, failing to provide robust financial literacy instruction for all students.
+Similar to the high school, there are only a few personal finance benchmarks for the ends of grades 4 and 8, failing to provide robust financial literacy instruction for all students.

-Montana receives a “D” in financial literacy, as it provides minimal financial literacy instruction through a few standards.
-In order to raise its grade, Montana should add a stand-alone personal finance class as one of the required social studies units or as an elective.
-Montana also needs to create grade-specific personal finance benchmarks for the ends of Grades K-8, to ensure instruction in each grade.
+Montana receives a “D” in financial literacy, as it provides minimal guaranteed financial literacy instruction through a few standards.
+In order to raise its grade, Montana should require the stand-alone personal finance class for graduation.
+Montana also needs to create specific personal finance standards for grades K-12 to ensure instruction in each grade.